firecracker-microvm/firecracker/README.md

   thread running VirtIO/net emulation consumed another 75% of a host core.
 - A `dd` storage test (writing large chunks of data to a file-backed block device stored in a RAM-disk, single-core) ran at 1 **GB/s**.
-The test fully saturated 1 CPU core within also microVM, while the Firecracker thread running VirtIO/block emulation consumed another 50% of a host core.
+The test fully saturated 1 CPU core within the microVM, while the Firecracker thread running VirtIO/block emulation consumed another 50% of a host core.
 - At least **2000** Firecracker microVMs have been started on a single host (each with 1 vCPu core, and one TUN/TAP device), and have been stable under